YOU COULD WIN A £1,500 GIFT CARD*

 Alternative transport: You can also travel by Eurostar to Brussels with onward tickets to Amsterdam’s Centraal Station, via Rotterdam.

-Whether you like to fill your holiday with lots of sightseeing, or prefer to discover a new city at a more relaxed pace, you’ll find an incredible array of activities in Amsterdam.
-We’ve highlighted our top recommendations to help you plan your trip and make the most of your time away.
+If you’re looking for a chilled-out city break, look no further than Amsterdam.
+With sun-dappled canals and a lively bar and club scene, it’s one of the most popular destinations in Europe.
+Discover the city’s history at the Rijksmuseum, browse the canal-side shops and markets, and then round your day off in a cosy brown café.
+Whether you like to fill your holiday with lots of sightseeing, or prefer to discover a new city at a more relaxed pace, you’ll find an incredible range of things to see and do in Amsterdam.
+We’ve highlighted our top recommendations to help you plan your trip, and make the most of your time in ‘The Dam’.

 Couples: Cycle along the canal and enjoy a cosy evening in a traditional brown café.